 A Problem You May Not Know You Have

-Employee embezzlement – whether via billing fraud, bribery and corruption, check tampering, skimming, or expense reimbursement fraud – has become a rampant and costly problem for small businesses.
+Employee embezzlement – whether via billing fraud, bribery and corruption, check tampering, skimming, theft of inventory, or expense reimbursement fraud – has become a rampant and costly problem for small businesses.
 Recent data indicate that nearly 32 percent of companies having fewer than 100 employees suffered a median loss of $147,000 as a result of employee fraud, a significantly higher rate than that of larger companies.